MedStar says 2007, 2010 software flaws were not part of hack

-WASHINGTON (AP) — MedStar Health Inc. says hackers who seriously disrupted its operations did not exploit software vulnerabilities that were the subjects of warnings in 2007 and 2010 to break into its corporate network.
+WASHINGTON (AP) — MedStar Health Inc. said Wednesday that hackers who seriously disrupted its operations and held some data hostage did not exploit software vulnerabilities that were the subjects of warnings in 2007 and 2010 to break into its corporate network.